justlucdewit/statistica/README.md

 ##### Statistica is a lightweight statistics library written in C.

 ## Usage
 ###### First download or clone the statistica.h file from this repo, and then include it in your program with `#include "statistica.h"`.
-Now all the statistica functions should be available for usage.
+Now, all the statistica functions should be available for usage.

 ## Records and recordings
 ###### The core concepts of statistica are records and recordings.
-A record is simply a float, or a integer that needs to be remembered for later analyzation, a record is therefore just a piece of data. <br><br> A recording is what stores the records.
+A record is simply a float or an integer that needs to be remembered for later analyzation, therefore, a record is just a piece of data. <br><br> A recording is what stores the records.
 It is the dataset that you want to be analyzed.

 ## Recordings
-###### The first thing you must do before using statistica, is creating a emptyRecording, this is done as follows:
+###### The first thing you must do before using Statistica, is creating a emptyRecording.
+This is done as follows:
 ```c
 #include "statistica.h"